Analysis of internal vs external recruitment decisions Sujeet Pillai July 18, 2014

 higher exit rates, and they are paid “substantially more.”
 About 18% to 20% more.
 On the plus side for these

-knowledge about existing processes and also in general have better rapport with leaders.
+knowledge about existing processes and also, in general, have a better rapport with leaders.
 On the other hand,

 external hires take some time to learn new processes, prove themselves and eventually build rapport with leaders.

 Exit rates are also on the higher side for external hires because there is generally less acceptance for failure in